What makes a complex a virtual resolution?: Invariance of Saturated Fitting Ideals

-The ideals $I_{r-i}(\varphi):B^\infty$ are called the \textbf{$i$th saturated Fitting ideal of $M$}.
+We will call $I_{r-i}(\varphi):B^\infty$ the \textbf{$i$th saturated Fitting ideal of $M$}.
 Lemma~\ref{satinv} allows us to prove that the $j$th saturated Fitting ideal not equaling $S$ is an obstruction to generating a module up to saturation by $j$ elements.
 It is analogous to the fact that the $j$th Fitting ideal not equaling $S$ is an obstruction to generating a module by $j$ elements in the classical theory of Fitting ideals of Noetherian rings (see \cite{eisenbud-ca}*{Proposition~20.6}).

 Define $\mathbb{V}(I)$ to be the set of homogeneous $B$-saturated prime ideals $P$ of $S$ such that $P \supset I$.
 In particular,